-To increase the camber gain on the rear suspension, move the inner camber link ends out to a different attachment hole (Position 4 in the image.
-Position 5 is the stock setting).
+To increase the camber gain on the rear suspension, move the inner camber link ends out to a different attachment hole (Position 1 or 2 in the image.
+Position 3 is the stock setting).

 Once you make adjustments to the camber gain, you may need to re-adjust the static camber to suit your tuning needs.